Hyocrinidae

-Hyocrinida is an order of sea lilies which contains a single extant family, Hyocrinidae.
+Hyocrinidae is a family of echinoderms, the only family in the order Hyocrinida.

 Characteristics

 Members of this order have long slender stems consisting of a large number of identical columnar units.
 There are no cirri, and the basal disc of the stem attaches directly to the substrate.
 The calyx is globular or conical, and consists of five widely-spaced, undivided arms attached to five radial ossicles.

 Distribution

 Most hyocrinids are found at depths below 700 m, in the range 400 to 6300 m, in all the ocean basins and on seamounts.